codemonsters/abercrombie/README.md

 ![CAD chassis](images/cad_chasis_web.jpg)

-Chassis just printed (without support material):
+Chassis just printed (no support material used):

 ![Chassis in printer](images/chasis_en_impresora.jpg)

-Collection of parts ready to be used in a group activity:
+Several sets of parts ready to be used in an activity:

 ![Set of parts for the classroom](images/sets_piezas_1_web.jpg)